DevJoghurt/nuxt-queue/README.md

 BullMQ integration for Nuxt.
 Comes with an API for the programmatic management of queues and workers.
 Offers its own user interface based on `@nuxt/ui`, which can be integrated as a component.

-This module offers a dedicated build process for running and scaling workers in seperate processes on the server.
-Nethertheless it is deep integrated with the Nuxt framework to achive a great developer usability.
+This module offers a dedicated build process for running and scaling workers in separate processes on the server.
+Nevertheless, it is deeply integrated with the Nuxt framework to achieve great developer usability.

 ## ✅ Status

-Currently in developing mode, wip.
+Currently in development mode, work in progress.

 ## 🚀 Usage